View Related Sites

 You are here:

-Once you’ve registered for your admissions test, your test centre will be able to advise on specific details about the test day.
+Once you’ve registered for the BioMedical Admissions Test (BMAT), your test centre will be able to advise on specific details about the test day.
 For general tips and advice, see below:

 Before the day of your test, check the start time of your test and the specific location.